 - Participates in and supports program budget formulation and congressional appropriation process for regional assistance.

-- Initiates and evaluates scientific, policy, and technical research, identifying developments which might directly impact policy and project objectives.
+- Initiates and evaluates scientific, policy, and technical research, identifying developments that might directly impact policy and project objectives.

 - Identifies, initiates, and develops strategies and tactics to implement all assigned projects to ensure that they achieve established objectives and make appropriate contributions to the portfolio.

-- Deploys expertise to evaluate the effectiveness of project-related operations in meeting established Bureau, office, and USG foreign policy goals and objectives, recommending improvements or other policy changes, as appropriate.
+- Deploys expertise to evaluate the effectiveness of project-related operations in meeting established Bureau, office, and USG foreign policy goals and objectives, recommending appropriate improvements or other policy changes.